Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 ## Varkor Projects

 Figuring out how project code and resources will be separated from Varkor has been a long time wonder of mine.
 Back in college, the engines I worked on went hand in hand with the games that were shipped with them.
 Even though there may have been a good deal of "engine code", at the end of the day, compiling the project did not spit out an engine, it spit out a game.
-I am happy to say that I haven finally taken my first stab at addressing this problem.
+I am happy to say that I have finally taken my first stab at addressing this problem.

 When I was considering possible approaches, one of the core goals I had was not having to copy any files from Varkor.
 Instead, a user could do some form of inclusion and use all of Varkor's features without needing to do anything else.
 Unfortunately, I did not think of a way to acheive this because there are a few files that Varkor will always expect to exist: a dll and a few default shaders.
 This will expand to a default model and a default texture in the future to account for missing assets as well.